 We are developing advanced multirotor models using deep recurrent neural networks, and are controlling multirotors with nonlinear path-following controllers, in an effort to extract more performance and motion precision out of todays vehicles.
 We have also demonstrated coordinated and autonomous docking on ground vehicles.
+See nany of our demonstrations on our youtube channel.

 From motion planning for emergency evasion to vehicle control at the limit of friction to degraded lane marking detection and omni-directional place recognition, we are working on some of the most challenging aspects of autonomous driving.
 See our latest work on the Research Projects page.